Tularemia: Outbreaks

+In the 14th century BC, a disease believed to probably be Tularemia spread throughout the Hittite Empire, known as the Hittite plague, and its use in repelling an invasion was the first use of biological warfare recorded.

 From May to October 2000, an outbreak of tularemia in Martha's Vineyard, Massachusetts, resulted in one fatality, and brought the interest of the United States Centers for Disease Control and Prevention (CDC) as a potential investigative ground for aerosolised Francisella tularensis.
 For a time, Martha's Vineyard was identified as the only place in the world where documented cases of tularemia resulted from lawn mowing.
 However, in May 2015 a resident of Lafayette, Colorado, died from aerosolised F. tularensis, which was also connected to lawn mowing, highlighting this new vector of risk.

 An outbreak of tularemia occurred in Kosovo in 1999–2000.

 In 2004, three researchers at Boston Medical Center, in Massachusetts, were accidentally infected with F. tularensis, after apparently failing to follow safety procedures.

 In 2005, small amounts of F. tularensis were detected in the National Mall area of Washington, D.C., the morning after an antiwar demonstration on September 24, 2005.
 Biohazard sensors were triggered at six locations surrounding the Mall.
 While thousands of people were potentially exposed, no infections were reported.
 The detected bacteria likely originated from a natural source, not from a bioterror attempt.

 In 2005, an outbreak occurred in Germany amongst participants in a hare hunt.
 About 27 people came into contact with contaminated blood and meat after the hunt.
 Ten of the exposed, aged 11 to 73, developed tularemia.
 One of these died due to complications caused by chronic heart disease.